mgp123/mgp123.github.io/_posts/2021-10-5-information-theory-notes.md

 $$\frac{H(W)}{n} - \frac{\log \ln  k -2 - \log n }{n} \leq L_n^*(p)$$

-But we can write the entropy of $$W$$ as a function of the entropy of $$X$$ by the folowing property: the entropy of a pair of independent random variables is their sum.
+But we can write the entropy of $$W$$ as a function of the entropy of $$X$$ by the following property: the entropy of a pair of independent random variables is their sum.

 $$ H(Z_1,Z_2) = \mathbb{E}[-\log p(Z_1,Z_2)] = \mathbb{E}[-\log \left( p(Z_1)\cdot p(Z_2) \right)]$$